-A transfer of personal information now requires that the transferor data controller and the transferee (if a data controller, or if it becomes a data controller as a result of the transfer) keep specified records, the transferee also being required to make enquiries on the source of the personal information transferred, in either case unless the transfer was made in reliance on a General Exception or a Related Party Exception.
+From the Implementation Date, a transfer of personal information will require that the transferor data controller and the transferee (if a data controller, or if it becomes a data controller as a result of the transfer) to keep specified records, and the transferee will also be required to make enquiries on the source of the personal information transferred, in either case unless the transfer was made in reliance on a General Exception or a Related Party Exception.

-- a) The transferor must keep a record of: - i. (if the transfer was made in reliance on the Opt-out Exception) the transfer date; - ii. the name or other identifier of the transferee and the data subject, and the type(s) of data transferred (e.g. name, age, gender); and - iii. the data subject's consent to the transfer, or, if the consent has not been obtained and the transfer was made in reliance on the Opt-out Exception, that fact; and - b) The transferee must keep a record of: - i. (if the transfer was made in reliance on the Opt-out Exception) the date it received the personal information; - ii. the name or other identifier of the transferor and its address (and the name of its representative if the transferor is a legal entity), and the name of the data subject; - iii. the type(s) of data transferred; - iv. the data subject's consent to the transfer, or, if the consent has not been obtained and if the transfer was made in reliance on the opt-out exception, that fact; and - v. if the Opt-out Exception has been relied on, the fact that the opt-out has been filed with, and published by, the Commission, and must ascertain and keep a record of how the transferor acquired the personal Information transferred.
+a) The transferor must keep a record of:

+i. (if the transfer was made in reliance on the Opt-out Exception) the transfer date;

+ii. the name or other identifier of the transferee and the data subject, and the type(s) of data transferred (e.g. name, age, gender); and iii. he data subject's consent to the transfer, or, if the consent has not been obtained and the transfer was made in reliance on the Opt-out Exception, that fact; and b) The transferee must keep a record of:

+i. (if the transfer was made in reliance on the Opt-out Exception) the date it received the personal information;

+ii. the name or other identifier of the transferor and its address (and the name of its representative if the transferor is a legal entity), and the name of the data subject;

+iii. the type(s) of data transferred;

+iv. the data subject's consent to the transfer, or, if the consent has not been obtained and if the transfer was made in reliance on the opt-out exception, that fact; and v. if the Opt-out Exception has been relied on, the fact that the opt-out has been filed with, and published by, the Commission, and must ascertain and keep a record of how the transferor acquired the personal information transferred.